BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 }
 ```

-This controls-level validation is useful for a form with controls that should _not_ be validated (which is _not_ what we have here in this sample).
+This ‘controls’-level validation is useful when a form has input elements that should _not_ be validated (but the formal way to do this is with the `ignore` selector [📖 [docs](https://jqueryvalidation.org/validate/#ignore)]).

 Instead of passing all data as JSON, we keep things simpler with `serializeArray` from jQuery [📖 [docs](https://api.jquery.com/serializeArray/#serializeArray)].